Orlando, My Political Biography: Release

 It had its world premiere on 18 February 2023 in Encounter at the 73rd Berlin International Film Festival.

 On 2 February 2023 it was reported that Paris-based sales company The Party Film Sales has acquired world rights of the film.
 On 7 March 2023, it was reported that Sideshow and Janus Films bought the right of the film for North America.
 They are planning a theatrical release after screening of the film at high-profile festivals in North America.
 It was invited to Horizons section of 57th Karlovy Vary International Film Festival, where it was screened on 30 June 2023.
 The film is also invited to the 2023 Toronto International Film Festival in Wavelengths section.
 It will also be screened at the 2023 Atlantic International Film Festival in Documentaries section on 16 September 2023.
 The film also made it to 'Zabaltegi-Tabakalera' section of the 71st San Sebastián International Film Festival and screened on 23 September 2023.

 The documentary was also invited to the 2023 Vancouver International Film Festival in 'Spectrum' section and was screened on 28 September 2023.
-It also made to the 2023 New York Film Festival in the Main Slate, and was screened on 3 October 2023; and to the 18th Rome Film Festival, where it was screened in the same month.
+The film also made it to the 2023 New York Film Festival in the Main Slate, and was screened on 3 October 2023; and to the 18th Rome Film Festival, where it was screened in the same month.